See the real paths visitors take, not the ones you designed.

 The Discovery

-Journey analytics allowed the team to compare user paths before and after the navigation update.
+Journey analytics compared paths before and after the update.
+Visitors reached key pages faster.

 The Solution & Result